web analytics

 What is an ELSS MUTUAL FUND (Equity Linked Saving Schemes)?

 Equity linked saving schemes mostly known as ELSS is a mutual fund scheme where your investments are eligible for deductions under 80C of the Income Tax Act.
-It means your investment can get the benefit of equity appreciation and tax benefits altogether.

 As per SEBI, ELSS has to invest at least 80% in equity or equity-related assets.

 Currently, the maximum deductions allowed under 80C are 150000.
 However, each investment made in ELSS is locked in for 3 years from the date of purchase.
-This means if you buy an ELSS today, you can’t redeem it before 3 years.

 Benefits of investing in Equity linked saving schemes